 Gravitational Waves Universe

-After many decades of theoretical and experimental challenges, on the 14th of September, 2015 the LIGO Scientific Collaboration and the Virgo Collaboration finally observed them for the first time, using data from the two LIGO detectors.
-That first gravitational wave signal ever is known as GW150914 – signals are named based on the day (YYMMDD) they were recorded.
+After many decades of scientific and technological developments, on the 14th of September 2015, the LIGO and Virgo Collaboration finally observed a gravitational wave signal for the first time, using data from the two Advanced LIGO detectors, at Hanford and at Livingston.
+That first gravitational wave signal ever, coming from the merger of two black holes, is known as GW150914 – the gravitational wave signals are named based on the date (YYMMDD) they are recorded.

-The vast majority of GWs detected so far have been mergers of systems composed of two black holes orbiting around one another.
-We observe the GWs emitted in the last few cycles of the inspiral, and then their coalescence with the formation of a single, heavier, black hole.
+In the whole observation periods of Virgo and LIGO, a total of 90 gravitational waves have been detected: they were emitted by the coalescences of relativistic compact objects, most frequently (but not exclusively) by systems composed of two black holes (BBHs) orbiting around one another until they merge.
+We observe the gravitational waves emitted in the last few orbits of the inspiral, and then their coalescence with the formation of a single, heavier, black hole.